Job Title: Property Manager I

 Minimum Qualifications (Education/Experience)

-Bachelor’s degree in business administration, public administration, or social sciences from an accredited college or university or closely related field plus 3 years of progressively responsible experience in public housing or property management is required, or an equivalent combination of education and experience which includes at least 1 year of supervisory experience, with housing or property management responsibilities, plus proficient use of computers in maintaining records.
+Bachelor’s degree in business administration, public administration, or social sciences preferred plus 3 years of progressively responsible experience in public housing or property management is preferred, or an equivalent combination of education and experience which includes at least 2 years of supervisory experience, with housing or property management responsibilities, plus proficient use of computers in maintaining records.
+Will consider candidates with an Associates’ Degree plus 5 years of experience in public housing or property management and at least 2 years of supervisory experience, with housing or property management responsibilities, plus proficient use of computers in maintaining records.

 |This job description should not be interpreted as all inclusive.
 It is intended to identify the major responsibilities and requirements of these job classifications.
 All incumbents may not perform all the job duties listed, some incumbents may perform some duties which are not listed, and incumbents may be requested to perform job-related responsibilities and tasks other than those stated in this description.|

-SALARY: $17.11 per hour + full benefits and pension plan
+SALARY: $18.98 per hour + full benefits and defined contribution plan

 How to Apply: